 Tommaso Venturini is researcher at the CNRS Centre for Internet and Society.
 He is also associate researcher of INRIA and of the médialab of Sciences Po Paris and founding member of the Public Data Lab.

 Students associated with the VOSON Lab

 - Mikayla Novak (PhD candidate, School of Sociology, ANU) - Mikayla's thesis topic is "Ideas, discourses, actions: Social network perspectives on contentious online engagement.".
-Advisor - R. Ackland
+Panel Chair - R. Ackland

 - Yuanyuan Shang (PhD candidate, Australian National Centre for the Public Awareness of Science, ANU) - Yuanyuan's thesis topic is "User behaviours and social networks on new media about scientific topics".
 Advisor - R. Ackland